 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-Short and Sweet Summary: When the sky is falling and hysteria takes over your brain, train yourself to stop overthinking the worst-case scenario like Chicken Little.
-How about trying not to believe everything you’re told instead?
+Short and Sweet Summary: When the sky is falling and hysteria takes over your brain, train yourself to stop overthinking the worst-case scenario like Chicken Little did.
+He believed everything everyone ever told him.
+How about trying to believe you’re capable of finding a solution instead?

 Has this happened to you?

 You’re going along all fine and dandy, smiling, maybe humming to yourself, the sun is shining, everything is A-Ok when all of a sudden…out of nowhere…an errant thought takes over your brain, anxiety rears its ugly head and the world is coming to an end.